pseudocode-master64/K-MEANS-STUDENT-DATA-CLUSTER-CATEGORIZATION-PROJECT/README.md

 ## Input and Output

 The program accepts a CSV file containing student IDs, subjects, and Z-scores.
-It outputs Excel documents, images of clusters, and an animated GIF file representing centroid movements
+It outputs Excel documents, images of clusters, and an animated GIF file representing centroid movements.

 ## Libraries Used